Emergency Preparedness Plan

 Should the public water supply become contaminated, notices will be posted on the bulletin board in front of the District's administrative building and signs will be posted at the entrances of each subdivision within the District.

 Residents can contact the District at its main number 281-277-0129, and follow voice prompts for emergency requests.
-However, if the phone system fails, you may try to contact the Incident Commander directly at 281-615-6664, or the Chief Operator, at 832-435-3751.
+However, if the phone system fails, you may try to contact the Chief Operator at 832-435-3751.
 Keep in mind, though, that if cell towers are adversely impacted, direct contact may not be possible until tower service is restored.

 The District's philosophy is this: Municipalities have only one thing to offer to their residents and that is service.
 As such, the services provided must be at the highest levels reasonably attainable.
 The facts indicate that every step the District has taken during the last 15 years has been successful in accomplishing their goals.
 So when a catastrophic event is identified that may affect our District, residents may rest assured that your district has an emergency plan in place that was developed and implemented some time ago that should minimize the opportunity for a loss of service and/or downtime.